-The Group operates a Performance Share Plan ('PSP') for Executive Directors, the Operating Leadership Team and certain key employees.
+The Group operates a Performance Share Plan ('PSP') for Executive Directors, the Operational Leadership Team and certain key employees.
 The extent to which awards vest will depend upon the Group's performance over the three-year period following the award date.
 Both market based and non-market based performance conditions may be attached to the options, for which an appropriate adjustment is made when calculating the fair value of an option.
 If the options remain unexercised after a period of 10 years from the date of grant, the options expire.
 Furthermore, options are forfeited if the employee leaves the Group before the options vest, unless under exceptional circumstances.

-On 17 June 2019, the Group awarded 259,885 nil cost options under the PSP scheme.
-For the 2019 awards, in line with the 2018 awards, the Group's performance is measured by reference to the growth in Operating profit (75% of the award) and growth in Revenue (25% of the award) over the three-year period April 2019 - March 2022 (2018 awards: April 2018 - March 2021).
+On 8 July 2020, the Group awarded 591,580 nil cost options under the PSP scheme.
+For the 2020 awards, the Group's performance is measured by reference to total shareholder return relative to the FTSE350 share index over the three-year period April 2020 - March 2023.

-For other previous awards, the Group's performance had been measured by reference to the cumulative profit measure (Underlying operating profit for 2015 and 2016 awards, and Operating profit for 2017 awards) and total shareholder return relative to the FTSE250 share index.
+For other previous awards, the Group's performance had been measured by reference to growth in Operating profit and Revenue over a three-year period, the cumulative profit measure (Underlying operating profit for 2015 and 2016 awards, and Operating profit for 2017 awards) and total shareholder return relative to the FTSE250 share index.

-The fair value of the 2018 award was determined using a Black-Scholes pricing model.
-The PSP awards granted prior to 2018 have been valued using the Monte Carlo model for the TSR element and the Black-Scholes model for the Operating profit and Underlying operating profit element.
+The PSP awards granted during the year have been valued using the Monte Carlo model.
+For previous awards, the TSR element has also been valued using the Monte Carlo model and the Black-Scholes model for the Operating profit and Underlying operating profit element.
 The resulting share-based payments charge is being spread evenly over the period between the grant date and the vesting date.